Cycling in Yorkshire & Beyond

 The Amazon URLs are affiliate links.

-It grew during the 1800s from a small fishing village to a holiday town.
-The railway reached Windermere in 1847.
+Bowness grew during the 1800s from a small fishing village to a holiday town.
+As well as tourism, boat-building was an industry here.

 After passing Windermere Marina, the riders take the B5284 Longtail Hill, then the A5074 Kendal Road up Barker Knott hill.